Qbizinc/qbiz-wiki/technology/Tools/technology.md

 - The instructions are insufficent for Maven newbies to run without needing to google the solution.
 Use `cd aws-glue-libs; mvn install dependency:copy-dependencies`.
 - Glue v3, designed to work with Spark v3.x, is designed to run on Amazon Linux.
 I had issues installing it on Ubuntu, but there are so many things than can go wrong, I may have made some error.
 - Glue v2 requires Python 3.7.x, which seems to use standard Apache Spark.
+- there is a bug in the AWS repo and these directions must be followed to repair: https://support.wharton.upenn.edu/help/glue-debugging#run-glue-setup-sh